Manohar Lal Munjal: Awards and honors

-Munjal, an honorary fellow of the International Institute of Acoustics and Vibration, was elected as a fellow by the Indian National Science Academy and the Indian Academy of Sciences in 1987 and the National Academy of Sciences, India followed suit in 1990.
+Munjal, a fellow of the International Institute of Acoustics and Vibration, was elected as a fellow by the Indian National Science Academy and the Indian Academy of Sciences in 1987 and the National Academy of Sciences, India followed suit in 1990.
 He is also a fellow of the Indian National Academy of Engineering and the Acoustical Society of India.
-He is a Distinguished International Member of the Institute of Noise Control Engineering (INCE), the only Indian to receive the honor, and a member of the European Academy of Acoustics and Vibration.
-He is also an honorary fellow of the International Institute of Acoustics and Vibration.
+He is a Distinguished International Member of the Institute of Noise Control Engineering (INCE) USA, the only Indian to receive the honor, and a member of the European Academy of Sciences.
+He is now an honorary fellow of the International Institute of Acoustics and Vibration.
 The award orations delivered by Munjal include M. S. Narayanan Memorial Lecture Award of the Acoustical Society of India in 1995 and the Dr. Guru Prasad Chatterjee Memorial Lecture of the Indian National Science Academy in 2006.